 I am pleased to announce that my office is hosting the 2021 Congressional App Challenge (CAC), a competition designed to encourage student participation in computer science and coding.

 Officially launched by the U.S. House of Representatives in 2015, this nationwide effort allows students to compete against their peers by creating an application or “app,” for desktop/PC, web, tablet, mobile, or other devices.
 The winner from the 24th Congressional District, chosen by a panel of expert judges, will be featured on the Congressional App Challenge website, and the winning app will also be eligible to be on display in the U.S. Capitol, honoring the winners from across the country.

 The Congressional App Challenge is open to all middle and high school students in California’s 24th Congressional District.
-Students entering the competition must submit their app to CongressionalAppChallenge.us by 12:00 PM (noon) Eastern Time on Oct.
-19, 2021.
+Students entering the competition must submit their app to CongressionalAppChallenge.us by Nov.
+1, 2021.